Sleeping in a Shipping Container – Dash Box Hotel Cyberjaya

 Our 1-Night Sleeping Experience

-There are no windows, but the wash area is separated from the sleeping area by a sliding door.
-If you are a light sleeper (or not dead-tired as we were) then this type of accommodation is not for you.
+There are no windows, but the washing area is separated from the sleeping area by a sliding door.
+If you are a light sleeper (or not dead-tired as in our case) then this type of accommodation is not for you.

 The noisy elevated gangways make you feel like your spending the night on an oil rig (or on an actual container ship).

 Perhaps our biggest issue is that the containers are not self-standing.
 They are stacked on top of each other (just like on a ship) with metallic gangways leading to the doors on the upper levels.